Cheap Ways to Add Value to Your Home Before Selling or Downsizing

 The bright interior of a room in a wooden house with a large window overlooking the yard.

-• When in doubt, repaint: If your interior paint is worn or, shall we say, very uniquely tailored to your tastes, give some serious thought to repainting.
-Ask your real estate agent or the person at the paint shop for ideas on neutral yet appealing colors.
-Note: Be sure to paint the walls before replacing switch covers.
-You can also repaint your cabinets in both the bathrooms and kitchen for a fresh, modern look.
+• When in doubt, repaint.
+Repaint your interior if it is worn or, shall we say, uniquely tailored to your taste.
+Use neutral but appealing colors.
+Paint the walls before replacing switch covers.
+You can also repaint your bathroom and kitchen cabinets.

 A cozy kitchen with honey-colored cabinets, white appliances, and kitchen island with fresh flowers.